katharostech/cast2gif/README.md

 ## Building and Running

-To build you must have Rust installed.
+To build you must have at least Rust 1.42+ installed.
 You can install it with [Rustup](https://rustup.rs/).
 Then Run

     cargo build --release